 Their new album, Oceania, released last year, is no such disappointment however.
 Bringing back musical memories of their most successful days, the album is everything you want from a Pumpkins record – dark, soulful, and with a hint of fun.

 This entry was posted on Sunday, February 10th, 2013 at 11:01 am and is filed under Reviews.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.